aquasecurity/traceeshark/README.md

 Before building for the first time, run `make cmake`.

-:warning: If your system does not have a Qt 6 package available (e.g. Ubuntu 20.04 and older), run `make cmake USE_QT5=y` instead.
+:warning: If your system does not have a Qt6 package available (e.g. Ubuntu 20.04 and older), run `make cmake USE_QT5=y` instead.

 To build only, use `make`.
 To install configuration and extcap, run `make install`.
 To build and run, use `make run`.